jrobledob/R2M_Colombia_banana_and_plantain/README.md

 `R result_plot <- bar_plot_banana_plantain(   data_set = df,   x_lab = "Type of Crop",   y_lab = "Value in Percentage",   title = "Crop Value Comparison",   x = "type",   y = "value",   facet = "category",   alpha = 0.3,   background_color = "bg_colors",   bar_color = "bar_colors",   proportional_limit = 1.2 ) # Print the result print(result_plot)`

+#### `assign_group_color` Function

+**Description:**
+This function dynamically assigns color codes to data points based on their categorical responses within specific groups (crops).
+It is designed to work with variable-length categories and color mappings for different groups.
+It’s especially useful for visualizing data where the color representation depends on both the group (crop) and the category of response.

+**Parameters:**
+- `data`: The data frame containing the data to be processed. - `levels_by_crop`: A named list where each element is a vector of categorical levels for a specific crop. - `colors_by_crop`: A named list where each element is a vector of colors corresponding to each categorical level for each crop.

+**Functionality:**
+- The function iterates through each row of the data frame. - For each row, it matches the crop and its corresponding answer to its categorical level. - It then assigns the color based on the matched level from the provided color vectors. - The function handles varying lengths of categories and color mappings, making it versatile for different datasets.

+**Returns:**
+The modified data frame with an additional column `group_color` that contains the assigned color codes based on the crop and answer categories.

+**Example Usage:**
+To assign colors to a dataset `df` with crops ‘Banana’ and ‘Plantain’ and their respective levels and colors:

 ``` r
 #libraries----
   library(treemap)